zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 }
 ```

 Once the min heap is officially built, I am then able to build the Huffman Tree.
 This just consisted of popping off the two highest priority nodes (lowest frequencies), making a parent node (with a frequency equal to the total) and adding it back into the min heap.
-After this, the min heap is officially a Huffman Tree!
-Then, I parse the Huffman tree, creating and storing Huffman codes for each letter.
-These codes are built as the tree is parsed and stored once the node (leaf) is found.
-For example, everytime the left side of a node is traversed, I add "0" to the encoding.
-Alternativley, everytime I traverse the right side, I add "1" to the encoding.
+Then, I traverse the tree and build the Huffman Codes.

 Once I have all of the Huffman Codes created for their corresponding letters based on the tree, I can now fully encode and write a binary file.
 The tricky part here was converting the Huffman codes (which I saved as strings) into actual bytes to be written.
 I accomplished this by first traversing the original file contents, char by char, looking up the corresponding Huffman code, and concatenating it to a string.
 The resulting string, which was all codes added together, was then parsed 8 bits (byte) at a time, converted to an actual byte, and stored.
-I also made sure to account for padding of the last element in the string, as more times than not, the very last bit string may have a length < 8.
+I also made sure to account for padding of the last element in the string, as more often than not, the very last bit string may have a length < 8.
 If so, I just pad with "0"'s, then convert to a byte.

 The results were then written, producing a compressed binary file.
 Here is the output when ran on a file with a size of 100,001 bytes.:
 ```
       ======================
       |   CHAR  |  FREQ    |
       ======================